Saccucci, Brent

 About Me

 I am first and foremost a teacher, and love that I keep learning what it means to teach and teach well.
-I believe whole-heartedly in the transformative power of education for a better social world, and crucial to that is developing classrooms that centre on belonging, critical pedagogy, and relationality.
-I’ve taught students from elementary to graduate school, and am now a new faculty member in the Faculty of Education here at the University of Lethbridge where I get to teach our awesome education students in the social contexts of education, literacy, and leading change in schools.
-Beginning in September 2025, I will lead the Leading Social Change in Schools Cohort, the first of it's kind at the UofL to prepare new teachers with leadership skills to enact change in their schools and communities across southern Alberta.
+I believe whole-heartedly in the transformative power of education for a better social world, and crucial to that is developing classrooms that centre dialogue, generative discomfort, and relationality.
+As a faculty member in the Faculty of Education here at the University of Lethbridge, I get to teach our awesome education students in the social contexts of education, literacy, and leading change in schools.
+I created and lead the inaugural Leading Social Change in Schools Cohort, the first of it's kind at the UofL to prepare new teachers with leadership and advocacy skills to enact change in their schools and communities across southern Alberta.

-My passion has always been and will always be teaching, bringing to life the magic of learning by to asking difficult questions about how humans might be better together.
-Time spent learning with me always social and interactive, reflective, and has a good amount of critical and complex questions.
+My passion has always been, and will always be, teaching for social change -- bringing to life the sacredness of learning by asking difficult questions about how humans might be better together.
+Time spent learning with me is social and interactive, reflective, and has a good amount of critical and complex questions (often without answers).
 More than anything, my classroom is a community -- we tend to laugh a lot, share stories, and make some pretty special relationships along the way.

-I’ve always got time to connect with students, staff, and faculty across our amazing campus to see how together we can transform education.
-My classroom door is always open -- I have had dozens of faculty, staff, and students across the university (and from local K-12 schools) join my classes at UofL to observe and contribute to our learning community!
+Don't be shy to reach out: I’ve always got time to connect with students, staff, and faculty across our amazing campus to see how together we can transform education.
+My classroom door is always open -- I have had dozens of faculty, staff, and students across the university (and from local K-12 schools) join my classes to observe and contribute to our learning community!

 Current Research

 As a scholar-practitioner, I see my teaching and research intertwined.
-My classroom doubles as a learning lab where we make mistakes, fail, and try out new pedagogical ideas (vital components to both experimentation and transformative learning).
+My classroom doubles as a learning lab where students/teachers make mistakes, fail, and try out new pedagogical ideas for social change.
 My teaching-research areas fall into two related domains:

 Publications